The Mandalorian season 2: When does episode 8 hit Disney Plus?

-There's only one episode left in season 2 of The Mandalorian.
+Every episode of season 2 of The Mandalorian is available to watch.
 Unlike many streaming services, such as Netflix, Disney Plus doesn't give us every episode in a single almighty dump.
-Instead, it's being drip-fed to us over a number of weeks.
+Instead, it was being drip-fed to us over a number of weeks.

-Disney Plus announced the release schedule for all eight episodes of season 2 and, thankfully, it's all pretty straightforward.
+Disney Plus announced the release schedule for all eight episodes of season 2 and, thankfully, it was all pretty straightforward.

 - Episode 1: Available now